Chapter 8. Access Control

 This chapter is about controlling access to database objects such as tables and routines.
 Other topics related to security include user authentication, password complexity and secure connections.
 These topics are covered in the System Management chapter and the HyperSQL Network Listeners (Servers) chapter.

 Apart from schemas and their object, each HyperSQL catalog has USER and ROLE objects.
 These objects are collectively called authorizations.
 Each AUTHORIZATION has some access rights on some of the schemas and the database objects such as tables and routines contained in those schemas.
+Only USER authorizations can be used to connect to the database and start a session.

 Authorization names are stored in the database in case-normal form.
 When a user is created with the CREATE USER statement, if the user name is enclosed in double quotes, the exact name is used as the case-normal form.
 But if it is not enclosed in double quotes, the name is converted to uppercase and this uppercase version is stored in the database as the case-normal form.
 When connecting to a database via JDBC, the user name and password must match the case of the stored form.